British Flag

 DeepL File Caching System

-OCR Translator implements a caching system for DeepL translations.
+Game-Changing Translator implements a caching system for DeepL translations.
 Once a text segment has been translated, it's stored in the application's local cache (deepl_cache.txt).
 When the same text appears again, the application retrieves the translation from the cache instead of sending another API request.

 It's important to understand that this caching mechanism relies entirely on OCR quality.
 For a cache match to occur, the OCR'd text must be identical – down to the last character – with what is stored in the cache.
 Even a single character difference will result in a new API call and translation.
 This means the actual efficiency of the cache depends heavily on consistent OCR results.